wangyan100/springbootexamples/spring-boot-cache/readme.md

-- enable scheudle on SpringBoot Application, and inject the CacheManager
+- enable scheudle on SpringBoot Application, and inject the CacheManager.

   ![Screenshot 2019-05-05 at 11.27.31](doc/screenshot4.png)